PoCInnovation/Workshops/software/23.Starton/backend/README.md

 Go to the data folder and open the NftData.ts file.
 You will find the following methods:

-    - getByUserId // for getting Nft's informations about a user.
+    - getByUserId // for getting Nft's information about a user.

     - create // for adding a new NftShema documment for a user with the userId and the smart contract Id (no nft id at this moment)